 Intended outcome Success criteria Achievement of disadvantaged pupils through a mastery approach to the teaching of reading, writing and maths, diminishing the difference between pupils eligible for Pupil Premium and all others.
 Disadvantaged pupils will make the same or accelerated progress compared to their more advantaged peers as evidenced by end of key stage data.
-2021-2022 EYFS 60% -(3 out of 5 pupils) will achieve Good Level of Development (GLD) 100% of Pupil Premium children will pass phonics screening in Year 1 (2021-2022) Key stage 1 Pupil Premium children will pass age related testing - reading (83%-5 out of 6), writing (67% 4 out of 6) and maths (100% 6 out of 6), at end of Year 2 in Summer term 2022.
-58% (7 out of 12 PP pupils) of KS2 pupil premium children will achieve expected in reading, writing and maths combined in their Summer 2022 SATS tests.
-Whole cohort 76% (Nationally 71%) To further improve the quality of provision and teaching to ensure that staff are equipped to rapidly address any underachievement.
+2023-2024 EYFS 60% (3 out of 5 pupil Premium children) will achieve Good Level of Development (GLD) 67% (8 out of 12 Pupil Premium children) will pass phonics screening in Year 1 (2023-2024) Key stage 1 Pupil Premium children who will achieve age-related standards at end of Year 2: Reading - 60% (3 out of 5 pupils) Writing - 60% (3 out of 5 pupils) Maths - 40% (2 out of 5 pupils) KS2 Pupil Premium children who will achieve expected levels in their Summer 2024 SATS tests: Reading - 50% (5 out of 10 pupils) Writing - 60% (3 out of 10 pupils) GPS - 30% (3 out of 10 pupils) Maths - 70% (7 out of 10 pupils) Whole cohort Combined - 73% (National 2023 - 59%) To further improve the quality of provision and teaching to ensure that staff are equipped to rapidly address any underachievement.
 Interventions and activities which specifically target individual needs have measurable impact on learning.
-Quality first teaching uses meta cognition and Rosenshein's Principles as a tool to support resilience and learning.
+Quality first teaching uses live modelling and Rosenshein's Principles as tools to support resilience and learning.
 The lowest 20% of each class across school will receive intervention in reading, writing and maths.
 Disadvantaged to achieve at least in line with national.
 Evident increase in the knowledge of key skills in the core subjects shown through; low-stakes in-class assessments, formal regular assessments and end of key stage external assessments.
-To improve and grow the resilience of pupils who face challenges in the curriculum • Staff using meta-cognition tools and the measuring of their impact on learning through increased levels of attendance, improvement in attitude to learning and attainment.
+To improve and grow the resilience of pupils who face challenges in the curriculum Staff using metacognition tools (live modelling) and the measuring of their impact on learning through increased levels of attendance, improvement in attitude to learning and attainment.

 To support vulnerable families and pupils with educational, social, emotional or specific health needs.
 Working with parents and pupils to provide educational and pastoral support and guidance has positive social and wellbeing outcomes, including raising self- esteem, promoting confidence and increased motivation and attainment.
-A clear and open dialogue between school and home, supporting pupil's well-being and being able to offer support at the earliest opportunity.
+A clear and open dialogue between school and home, supporting pupils' well-being and being able to offer support at the earliest opportunity.
 Take up of school holiday provision for identified PP children.
-80% of identified PP pupils will attend at least one day of holiday provision.
+80% of identified PP pupils will be offered at least one day of holiday provision.
+100% of PP parents to attend every parents' evenings.